Indiana Jones and the Temple of Doom

 Indiana Jones and the Temple of Doom is a 1984 American action-adventure film directed by Steven Spielberg from a script by Willard Huyck and Gloria Katz, based on a story by George Lucas.
-It is the second installment in the Indiana Jones film series and a standalone prequel to Raiders of the Lost Ark.
+It is the second installment in the Indiana Jones film series and a prequel to Raiders of the Lost Ark.
 The film stars Harrison Ford, who reprises his role as the titular character.
-Kate Capshaw, Amrish Puri, Roshan Seth, Philip Stone and Ke Huy Quan, in his film debut, star in supporting roles.
-In the film, after arriving in British India, Indiana Jones is asked by desperate villagers to find a mystical stone and rescue their children from a Thuggee cult to all appearances practicing child slavery, black magic and ritual human sacrifice in honor of the demon Kali.
+Kate Capshaw, Amrish Puri, Roshan Seth, Philip Stone and Ke Huy Quan (in his film debut) star in supporting roles.
+In the film, set in 1935, Indiana Jones finds himself stranded in British India, where he is tasked with recovering a village's mystical stone and rescuing its children from a Thuggee cult practicing child slavery, black magic and ritual human sacrifice in honor of the goddess Kali, portrayed as a demon.

 Not wishing to feature the Nazis as the villains again, executive producer and story writer George Lucas decided to regard this film as a prequel.
 Three plot devices were rejected before Lucas wrote a film treatment that resembled the final storyline.
 As Lawrence Kasdan, Lucas's collaborator on Raiders of the Lost Ark, turned down the offer to write the script, Willard Huyck and Gloria Katz, who had previously worked with Lucas on American Graffiti (1973), were hired as his replacements.

-Indiana Jones and the Temple of Doom was released on May 23, 1984, to financial success, grossing $333.1 million worldwide, making it the highest-grossing film of 1984.
-Initial critical reviews were mixed, with criticism aimed at its strong violence, as well as some of its darker story elements, and controversy over its portrayal of India.
+Indiana Jones and the Temple of Doom was released by Paramount Pictures on May 23, 1984, to financial success, grossing $333.1 million worldwide and becoming the highest-grossing film of 1984.
+Initial critical reviews were mixed, with criticism aimed at the strong violence, darker story elements, and Capshaw's performance, as well as controversy over the film's portrayal of India.
 Critical opinion has improved since 1984, citing the film's intensity and imagination.
 In response to some of the more violent sequences in the film, and with similar complaints about the Spielberg-produced Gremlins (which released two weeks later), Spielberg suggested that the Motion Picture Association of America (MPAA) alter its rating system, which it did within two months of the film's release, creating a new PG-13 rating.
 (Note: Contrary to popular belief, Indiana Jones and the Temple of Doom and Gremlins were both released in the US with a PG (not PG-13) rating, although controversy surrounding the two films did lead to the subsequent creation of the PG-13 rating.
 The first film to be issued the new PG-13 rating was The Flamingo Kid, although Red Dawn was the first to be released theatrically under the new rating.)
-It was nominated for the Academy Award for Best Original Score and won the Academy Award for Best Visual Effects.
+Temple of Doom was nominated for the Academy Award for Best Original Score and won the Academy Award for Best Visual Effects.
 A third film, Indiana Jones and the Last Crusade, followed in 1989.